ConnorC3/odin-recipes/README.md

 # odin-recipes
-This is the recipes project designed to teach HTML
+This is my recipes page from the Odin Project